karlis-vagalis/doxxer/README.md

 *   `{distance}`: Commit count since the last tag.
 *   `{hash}`: Short commit hash.
 *   `{pre}`: Existing prerelease string (useful in `dev` strategy).

-For a comprehensive list of variables, their detailed descriptions, and examples, please see the [Template Variables Details](./docs/ADVANCED_CONFIGURATION.md#template-variables-details) in advanced guide.

 ## Usage Examples